Sara-Tucker/python-notes/functions.md

-a - Open for writing and append to the end of the file w - Open for writing and clear all existing data x - Create a new file and open it for writing
-+ - Open for reading and writing
+a - Open for writing and append to the end of the file w - Open for writing and clear all existing data x - Create a new file and open it for writing r+ - Open for reading and writing

 b - Binary file (image, video, compressed file)
 Append b to one of the modes above.